bobby-home/bobby-home/raspberrypi_central/webapp/readme.md

 ```

 ## To read for the database
 :warning: Some initialization things are only run if you start the container with a data directory that is empty; any pre-existing database will be left untouched on container startup.
 In this case, you will see this message at the beginning.
+Source: [psql docker image documentation](https://hub.docker.com/_/postgres).

 ```
 PostgreSQL Database directory appears to contain a database; Skipping initialization